Maurice McTigue

-Maurice Patrick McTigue QSO (born 1940, in Methven) is a former New Zealand politician of the National Party.
+Maurice Patrick McTigue QSO (born 1940) is a former New Zealand politician of the National Party.
 He was a Cabinet Minister in the Fourth National Government from 1990 to 1993, holding the Employment portfolio, among others.
 He represented the Timaru electorate in Parliament from 1985, when he won the by-election after the death of Sir Basil Arthur, having stood against him in the 1984 general election.
 He lost the seat to Jim Sutton in the 1993 general election.

-From 1994 to 1997 he was the High Commissioner to Canada.
+From 1994 to 1997, he was the High Commissioner to Canada.
 McTigue joined the Mercatus Center at George Mason University in 1997 as a distinguished visiting scholar.
 McTigue is currently J.M.
 Bemis Chair in Accountability Studies and Vice President of the Mercatus Center.

+Early life and career

+McTigue was born in 1940 in Methven.
+He worked as a farmer in Temuka.
+He was also president of the New Zealand Jaycees in 1979, attending Jaycee conferences in Asia and Europe.

 Member of Parliament

-McTigue entered the New Zealand Parliament in 1985 and served as the National Party's Junior Whip.
-He also served as National's spokesperson for Works, Irrigation, Transport and Fisheries.
+At the snap 1984 general election McTigue stood in the Timaru electorate, but was beaten by the incumbent MP Sir Basil Arthur.
+When Arthur died in 1985 McTigue won the 1985 Timaru by-election.
+He lost the seat to Labour's Jim Sutton at the 1993 general election.
+Soon after McTigue entered the New Zealand Parliament in 1985 he was appointed as National's spokesperson for irrigation by party leader Jim McLay.
+From 1987 to 1990 he served as the National Party's junior whip before becoming spokesperson for transport and works in a February 1990 reshuffle.